apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 1. `OutputStream.flush()` flushes data to the destination.
 There are no strict persistence requirements.
 1. `Syncable.hflush()` synchronously sends all local data to the destination filesystem.
-After returning to the caller, the data MUST be visible to other readers.
+After returning to the caller, the data MUST be visible to other readers, it MAY be durable.
+That is: it does not have to be persisted, merely guaranteed to be consistently visible to all clients attempting to open a new stream reading data at the path.
 1. `Syncable.hsync()` MUST flush the data and persist data to the underlying durable storage.
-1. `close()` MUST flush out all remaining data in the buffers, and persist it.
+1. `close()` The first call to `close()` MUST flush out all remaining data in the buffers, and persist it.

 ## Concurrency